 How to Become an Applied Behavior Analyst in Hawaii

-To be eligible to sit for the BCBA® (Board Certified Behavior Analyst) Exam, the Behavioral Analyst Certification Board (BACB) requires earning a master’s degree or above and completing specific graduate-level courses in behavior analysis.
+To sit for the BCBA exam, the Behavior Analyst Certification Board (BACB) requires a master’s degree or higher and completion of specific graduate-level coursework in behavior analysis.

-You may also satisfy the educational requirement by earning a master’s or doctoral degree in behavior analysis or a similar area of study such as education or psychology and completing at least 315 hours of graduate coursework in behavior analysis:
+You can also satisfy the educational requirement by earning a master’s or doctoral degree in behavior analysis or a related field — such as education or psychology — and completing at least 315 hours of graduate coursework across these areas:

 • Behavior Assessment: 45 hours